Call for Papers

-Jewish Educational Leadership invites articles for the Winter 2013 issue focusing on Schools as Learning Communities.
+Jewish Educational Leadership invites articles for the Spring 2017 issue focusing on Tefillah.

 Jewish Educational Leadership is the professional journal for Jewish educators published by The Lookstein Center for Jewish Education.
 This publication aims to increase the exposure of Jewish educators to general research and advances in education; in particular, it focuses on the applicability of these findings to the world of Jewish education.